asmcrypto/asmcrypto.js/README.md

 * `padding` — boolean value to turn on/off PKCS#7 padding, default is `true`.

 Advanced options:
-* `heapSize` — asm.js heap size to allocate for cipher, must be multiple of 4096, default is 4096.
+* `heapSize` — asm.js heap size to allocate for cipher, must be a multiple of 4096, default is 4096.

 ##### CCM_AES( key, options )